imcbrearty/GENIE/README.md

 Note that this is an early release of the code.
 Increased documentation, more thorough user testing, and pre-trained models will be forthcoming.

-The codes for GraphDD will also be supplied in the "Relocation" folder.
+The codes for implementing Graph Double Difference (GraphD) will also be supplied in the "Relocation" folder.

 ## Applying the model